pyt-team/TopoNetX/README.md

 cc.add_cell([3, 4, 5], rank=2)
 cc.add_cells_from([[2, 3, 4, 5], [3, 4, 5, 6, 7]], ranks=3)

-# Compute incidence between 0 and 2 cells
+# Compute the incidence matrix between cells of rank 0 and 2

 B02 = cc.incidence_matrix(0, 2)

-# Computer incidence between 0 and 3 cells
+# Compute the incidence matrix between cells of rank 0 and 3

 B03 = cc.incidence_matrix(0, 3)
 ```